cushaw1/SCPSL-scp682/README.md

 # What is it?
 This is a plugin for SCP: Secret Laboratory
 # plugin content
-939-89 have chance to scp682 when it spawn，682 has following abilities:
+939-89 have chance to scp682 when it spawn，682 has this abilities:

-682 has more hp，if 682 hp less than max hp，682 will automatic heal hp
+682 has more hp，if 682 hp less than max hp，682 will heal hp with time

 682 can destroy door like 096